koola123/koola123/README.md

 - 🧐 I'm open to recommendations (videos, online courses) for helping me learn new languages :)

-- 💬 Ask me about my recent golf match ⛳️
+- 💬 Ask me about my recent hiking trip ⛰

 - 📫 How to reach me **mmueringer@web.de**